-Mr Jim Shipley (Quintus Technologies AB)
+Mr James Shipley (Quintus Technologies AB, Sweden)

 The encapsulation and HIP technology has developed over the years to become a high-performance, high-quality and cost-effective process for the manufacture of a wide range of components such as simple shape billets for the machining of high performance PM HSS cutting tools, and the manufacture of large near net shape stainless parts for the oil and gas industry.
 The versatility and flexibility of the HIP process, combined with superior material properties, make it an ideal choice for new applications, among other powder metallurgy technologies.

 This Special Interest Seminar continues to focus on Ni-base super alloys for powder metallurgical applications, with particular interest in AM produced parts, and the effect of microstructure and mechanical properties of some original applications of Hot Isostatic Pressing technology.

 Hot Isostatic Pressing of AM Materials: Case Studies Results

 Hot Isostatic Pressing (HIP) has been used for years in the densification of casing mainly to heal defects.
 The use of HIP for AM materials produced by Powder Bed Fusion is for a similar reasons but also offers some additional benefits by reducing anisotropic behavior and providing some compressive strain to the parts produced.
 HIP is also being used in conjunction with binder-jet technology as a final step after sintering to help obtain higher density is the final product.
 Case studies based laser powder bed fusion of 718 Ti-6-4 and CCM alloys will be provided.

 The Effect of Conventional HIP and HT of IN718 AM Parts and The Closure of Known Defects by HIP